digitalocean/container-blueprints/DOKS-CI-CD/README.md

 kubectl apply -f https://storage.googleapis.com/tekton-releases/triggers/previous/v0.20.1/interceptors.yaml
 ```

-**Note:** Tekton Triggers requires Tekton Pipelines to be installed first as a dependency, as described in the [Provisioning Tekton Pipelines](#provisioning-tekton-pipelines) section.
+**Note:** Tekton Triggers requires Tekton Pipelines to be installed first as a dependency, as described in the [Provision Tekton Pipelines](#provision-tekton-pipelines) section.
 By default, it uses the `tekton-pipelines` namespace to create the required resources.

 Next, check if Tekton Triggers was installed successfully: